-El Paso Wrongful Death Lawyer
+Receive Closure With the Help of an El Paso Wrongful Death Lawyer

 If a loved one has died because of the negligence of another party, a wrongful death lawyer can help you build a case against the negligent party.
-At the Huerta Law Firm, we understand that losing someone this way can be incredibly painful.
-Not only can it be an emotionally trying time, you’re usually faced with tough legal and financial decisions.
+At the Huerta Law Firm, we understand that losing someone this way is incredibly painful.
+Not only can it be an emotionally trying time, you’re usually faced with having to make tough legal and financial decisions.

 What Qualifies as a Wrongful Death?

-When someone dies at the hands of another person–deliberately, accidentally, or negligently–their death can be classified legally as a homicide, manslaughter, or wrongful death.
+When someone dies at the hands of another person–deliberately, accidentally, or negligently–their death can legally be classified as a homicide, manslaughter, or wrongful death.

 It can be hard to differentiate between manslaughter and wrongful death.
 Typically, wrongful death is determined by statutes, or previous cases involving similar situations.
 Some examples of wrongful deaths include faulty car parts being responsible for a deadly accident, accidents at amusement parks due to improper safety protocols, and medical malpractice.